guilhermelirar/TodoListAPI/README.md

 RESTful API built with Python and Flask to allow users to manage their to-do list.
 Inspired by the [Todo List API Project Idea](https://roadmap.sh/projects/todo-list-api) from roadmap.sh.
 For learning purpose.

-*This project is a work in progress.
-Currently only part of the authentication and account services are implemented.*

 ![To-do List API Project Idea by roadmap.sh](https://assets.roadmap.sh/guest/todo-list-api-bsrdd.png) (Image from from the project idea page at roadmap.sh)